coder/coder/docs/admin/healthcheck.md

 ### ESTUN02

-_Mapping varies based on destination IP.
-You may be behind a hard NAT._
+_STUN returned different addresses; you may be behind a hard NAT._

 **Problem:** This is a warning shown when multiple attempts to determine our public IP address/port via STUN resulted in different `ip:port` combinations.